JRF007/CECS327_Assignment2/README.md

 The RPC client enforces a per-RPC timeout (default: 2 seconds).
 If a reply is not received within the timeout:
 TimeoutError: RPC <method> timed out after 2.000s
-This prevents indefinite blocking if the server is slow or unreachable.

 # Thread Model
 The server uses a bounded thread pool architecture.